 Bake them into a savoury tart.
 Slice them thin and boil in salted water first until they're tender.
 Roll out some store-bought puff pastry if you don't feel like making your own and scatter them over top along with sauteed fennel and sausage or caramelized onions for a vegetarian version.
 Sprinkle with your favourite cheese, maybe something like a gruyere should you have it kicking around.
 Bake until bubbly.

 We won't go so far as to say chocolate will cure your winter blues, but it can help.
 Make a treat for your lover or a savoury dish for yourself, there's no wrong way.

 Whip up a one-ingredient chocolate mousse.
 Or ok, two if you're counting water.
 We've actually got a recipe right here for it.
 Study the technique and turn that bar of chocolate in your cupboard into a lusciously creamy, instant dessert.

 Make dark chocolate granola to help take the chill off winter mornings.
-Find a recipe you like and then play with it to make it your own.
+Find a recipe you like (maybe this one!) and then play with it to make it your own.
 Try adding ingredients like coconut flakes (bigger than the shredded kind), hemp hearts, or raw buckwheat groats which toast up crispy in the oven.
 Another trick we like for granola?
 Using melted salted butter in place of the oil.

 Bake a chocolate and local stout cake, or use the darkest beer you can get your hands on.
 The brew helps keep the cake moist and adds a more complex flavour than milk or water.
 Ice the cake with an easy chocolate ganache, or a cream cheese frosting for colour contrast.